 Withington Group Parish Council

-Annual Meeting Held on Thursday 19th September 2019
+Meeting Held on Thursday 21st November 2019

-M I N U T E S
+DRAFT M I N U T E S

-Also: Sophie Glover (Clerk), Paul Andrews (PA)(Ward Cllr) who left the meeting at 7.55pm
+Also: Sophie Glover (Clerk), Paul Andrews (Ward Cllr)

 The Meeting opened at 7.30pm

 10 minute period is set aside for any members of the public who wish to raise any issues with the Parish Council.

 1. To accept Apologies for absence –Judith Howe, Sarah Winwood.

 Barclay Rogers declared an interest in item 14.
 Planning application 193502.

 3.1 Ward Councillor – Radway Lane: he is trying to get a 7.5 ton limit on the lane.
 He asked for cllrs to note any regular users of the lane then he will go and talk to them directly.